Skip to main content

 The Authorized Representative for Reporting is responsible for certifying and submitting official reports on behalf of the SLFRF/ARPA recipient.
 Treasury will accept reports or other official communications only when submitted by the Authorized Representative for Reporting.
 The Authorized Representative for Reporting is also responsible for communications with Treasury on such matters as extension requests and amendments of previously submitted reports.
 The official reports may include special reports, quarterly or annual reports, interim reports, and final reports.

-In November 2023, Treasury issued the Obligation Interim Final Rule (IFR) to address recipients’ questions and comments regarding the definition of obligation.
-The Obligation IFR revises the definition of “obligation” in Treasury’s implementing regulations for the SLFRF program and provides related guidance to give additional flexibility and clarity to recipients to support their use of SLFRF funds.
-Treasury created a 2-page “Quick Reference Guide” that informally summarizes the 17-page Obligation IFR.
+In November 2023, the U.S. Treasury issued the Obligation Interim Final Rule (IFR) to address recipients’ questions and comments regarding the definition of obligation.
+The Obligation IFR revises the definition of “obligation” in Treasury’s implementing regulations for the SLFRF (ARPA) program and provides related guidance to give additional flexibility and clarity to recipients to support their use of SLFRF funds.
+Treasury created a two-page “Quick Reference Guide” that informally summarizes the 17-page Obligation IFR.

 From Treasury SLFRF FAQs 13.17: